A Baton Rouge couple hunts for a larger home for their family. While he likes simple, clean lines, no house will do for her without that "wow factor."

-A young couple searches for a home with character in Mobile, Alabama's, Midtown Historic District.
-They have their sights set on a Craftsman style bungalow with a front porch.
-But with only a $160,000 budget, it might be a tough find.
+A young couple searches for a home with character in Mobile, Alabama's Midtown Historic District.
+They have their sights set on a Craftsman bungalow with a front porch, but with only a $160,000 budget, it might be a tough find.

 After several corporate moves, a couple is back on the hunt in Louisville, Kentucky.
 With only one of their four kids still in the house, she's ready to downsize to a smaller home in a walkable neighborhood, while he would prefer a typical suburban home with a big yard to mow.

 All New: Thursday, May 31 at 9|8c